On this page

 Exemption from retention requirements

-Under the new Regulations, second-hand goods that are exempt from the requirement to be kept for seven days include:
+Under the new Regulations, second-hand goods that are exempt from the requirement to be kept for 7 days include:

-• copper that is a second-hand good (anything that contains more than 80 per cent by weight of copper) if the second-hand dealer retains a photograph identifying the goods
+- copper that is a second-hand good (anything that contains more than 80% by weight of copper) if the second-hand dealer retains a photograph identifying the goods

-• goods that have been purchased from a second-hand dealer who has already kept the goods for seven days.
+- goods that have been purchased from a second-hand dealer who has already kept the goods for 7 days.

 Retention of copper

-To be exempt from the requirement to keep second-hand goods containing more than 80 per cent by weight of copper for seven days, second-hand dealers must record photographic evidence of the goods.
-If they do not retain photographic evidence, they must retain the copper goods for seven days.
+To be exempt from the requirement to keep second-hand goods containing more than 80% by weight of copper for 7 days, second-hand dealers must record photographic evidence of the goods.
+If they do not retain photographic evidence, they must retain the copper goods for 7 days.
 This requirement is in addition to the record-keeping requirements that all second-hand dealers must keep when they buy and deal in second-hand goods.

 Retention of motor vehicles

-The new Regulations set out the following conditions to be satisfied before a second-hand dealer will be exempt from the seven-day retention requirement for second-hand vehicles:
+The Regulations set out the following conditions to be satisfied before a second-hand dealer will be exempt from the 7-day retention requirement for second-hand vehicles:

 In all cases, second-hand dealers must also record and retain: